 Growing up on a Sheep Station in country Victoria, Emma was raised similarly to most country kids where they try their hand at a number of sports.
 For Emma this included playing footy against the boys until the age she was no longer allowed to play which like most young girls in that era was extremely disappointing.
 It wasn't until around 2010 when Emma returned to the field for Melbourne University in the VWFL where she recaptured her love of the game.

 At the conclusion of the 2018 season, North Melbourne and Geelong who are set to join the AFLW in 2019 starting building there teams after months of list strategy.
 A high priority for North Melbourne was Emma due to her damaging form as well as the connection between the club and Melbourne Uni.
 After much deliberation, Emma decided to leave the Western Bulldogs and become North Melbourne's first signing.
-Whilst it was an extremely tough decision, Emma is excited to wear her new colours next season.
+Whilst it was an extremely tough decision, Emma was excited to wear her new colours in 2019.

 An extremely talented athlete, Emma has managed to juggle a professional cricket career alongside her AFLW career and full time job.
 This has included playing for the Victorian Spirit and Melbourne Stars in the Big Bash.